strimzi/proposals/071-deprecate-bridge-openapi-2.md

 ## Rejected alternatives

-One alternative was about deprecate with the 0.29.0 release and remove with the future 0.30.0 but it was rejected not giving to much time to the users to adapt, also taking into account the effort for the implementation.
+One alternative was to deprecate with the 0.29.0 release and remove with the future 0.30.0, but it was rejected as not giving enough time to the users to adapt, also taking into account the effort for the implementation.